Skin Mites Linked to Scabies, Rosacea, and Blepharitis

 Photos and Videos of Demodex folliculorum

 In some animals the number of Demodex mites greatly increases under certain circumstances and the mite becomes a parasite.
 For example, Demodex canis is a normal inhabitant of dog hair follicles.
 As in our body, Demodex mites in dogs generally cause no problems.
-However, the mite population sometimes grows out of control and causes a skin disorder called canine demodicosis, demodectic mange or red mange.
-In this disorder hair is lost from the skin and the dog develops bald patches.
+The mite population sometimes grows out of control and causes a skin disorder called canine demodicosis, demodectic mange, or red mange, however.
+In this disorder, hair is lost from the skin and the dog develops bald patches.

-Demodex may become a problem in dogs when the dog's immune system isn't working properly, when it's experiencing malnutrition or when it's subjected to stress of some kind.
+Demodex may become a problem in dogs when the animal's immune system isn't working properly, when the dog is experiencing malnutrition, or when it's subjected to stress of some kind.
 There are treatments for the condition.
 While symptoms of demodectic mange are generally restricted to the skin, they may spread beyond the skin.
 Very occasionally, they may be life-threatening.

 Demodex numbers sometimes increase in humans, too.
 The increase has been implicated in a variety of disorders, but researchers haven't yet proved that the mites can cause disease in humans.
 There is a possibility that they can trigger rosacea and blepharitis.

-In severe cases of rosacea, the nose may enlarge and become bulbous and red.
+In severe cases of the disease, the nose may enlarge and become bulbous and red.
 This condition is called rhinophyma.
 W.C.
 Fields, a U.S. actor and comedian, is a famous example of a person who suffered from rosacea with rhinophyma.
 Fields died in 1946.
-Today, surgery can remove excess tissue from the nose of someone with rosacea.
+Today surgery can remove the excess tissue from the nose.

 The cause of rosacea isn't known for certain, which is frustrating for patients.
 There may be more than one cause of the disease.
 The disorder can be both uncomfortable and embarrassing.
 Some patients discover that certain factors make their rosacea worse.
-These factors include sun exposure, alcohol intake and prolonged stress.
-Avoiding these triggers can improve the condition of the skin.
-Prescribed medications can also help.
+These factors include sun exposure, alcohol intake, and prolonged stress.
+Avoiding these triggers may improve the condition of the skin.
+Medications prescribed by a doctor may also help.

 An Eye Doctor Discusses Rosacea and Associated Blepharitis